 Next Step: Putting Conflict Aside

 This four-week program builds on the concepts taught in the foundations class, the First Step.
 The Next Step focuses on co-parenting skill-building, managing conflict, and improving communication.
 This is a meeting-style workshop with attendees participating online as a group.
 Co-parenting partners may attend together, though it is not required.
-Attending the First Step within two years of enrollment is a pre-requisite.
+Attending the First Step within two years of enrollment is a pre-requisite; if you attended more than two years ago, you may attend again for a $75.00 fee (reduced from $125.00).
 Because this is a group experience, attendance at all four weeks is required for a certificate, and joining after the first session is not an option.
 Available Monday evenings.

 Parents with New Partners

 This four-hour workshop outlines challenges faced in parenting and co-parenting when new partners are introduced into the family.
 The impact of a new relationship on family systems is discussed along with strategies for making this transition successful for children and to enhance the family experience for all.
 Open to parents and new partners, as well as parents who have not re-partnered but want to support their children in a blending family.
 This is a meeting-style workshop with attendees participating online as a group.
-Attending the First Step within two years of enrollment is a pre-requisite.
+Attending the First Step within two years of enrollment is a pre-requisite; if you attended more than two years ago, you may attend again for a $50.00 fee (reduced from $95.00).
 Available Thursday evenings and Saturday mornings.

 Kids First Program for Women